unbxd/search-JS-library/docs/configurations/ProductViewConfig.md

 # Data-actions

+## data-view-action
+Actions mentioned below needs to be added as `data-view-action`.

 1. LIST - Action is needed on the list button / element , clicking on which would change to list view.
 2. GRID - Action is needed on the grid button / element , clicking on which would change to grid view.